Written: 5 March 2014

 |A couple of my LiPo-Safe Charging bags.|

-LiPo-safe charging bags can be purchased in many places, but here are two of my favorites:
+LiPo-safe charging bags can be purchased in many places, but here are a few of my favorites:

 - Lithium Polymer Charge Pack 25x33cm JUMBO Sack